MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Related work

 In the self-enrollment mechanism, the model’s output is re-incorporated as new input, enabling the system to continuously refine and update its focus based on past predictions.
 Unlike methods that rely on irrelevant pre-enrolled speech, this approach has demonstrated greater effectiveness in TSE systems \cite{my_lip_concealed, li2024effectiveness}.
 Some studies suggest re-encoding the output from earlier layers as input for later ones \cite{zexuSelective, muse}.
 Other approaches operate in two stages, where the initial output serves as identity information, which is then used to guide the model’s second-stage processing \cite{deng21c_interspeech, my_lip_concealed}.
 In online real-time scenarios, speech is processed incrementally, with each step utilizing the output from the previous step to continually adapt and refine the extraction process \cite{li2019listening, li2018source, wang2020online, andreev23_interspeech, pan2024neuroheed, pan2024neuroheed+, pan24_interspeech,pan2025online}.

 MeMo employs this self-enrollment strategy, extracting both speaker identity and contextual information from the self-enrolled speech.
-In online settings, this speech provides historical context and crucial speaker identity details, ensuring consistent speaker output.
+In online settings, the self-enrolled speech provides historical context and crucial speaker identity details, ensuring consistent speaker output.